Montaser-Rashwan/Fetch-data-Api/README.md

 # Fetch-data-Api
- fetching data  from jsin placeholder -html/css/javasript
+link of api from her https://jsonplaceholder.typicode.com/